News

 The version of Astronomy by The Bastard Sons of Dennis is a little more produced in the opening bars than their live performances.
 They would often end a show with Astronomy, introducing it as a song that was famously covered by Metallica.
 “We wrote it, of course; ahem, cough…” Chuck would quip.

-Wings Wetted Down is a masterfully crafted piece of songwriting, with its clever key changes and all its melodic hooks.
+Wings Wetted Down is a masterfully crafted piece of songwriting, with its clever key changes and all its vocal and instrumental melodic hooks.
 It is considered a deep cut among BÖC fans.
 The version performed by The Bastard Sons of Dennis is largely true to the original, with the addition of a riff section that Derek solos over.

 Flicker